mdavis-xyz/mdavis.xyz/pages/voting/content.md

 In March a dozen European Union members cast their vote incorrectly, because the user interface of the voting systems did not make it clear whether they were voting on amendments or the whole bill.
-The consequence is that [legislation not supported by the majority was passed](https://nakedsecurity.sophos.com/2019/04/01/meps-just-voted-through-controversial-copyright-clauses-by-mistake/), and the whole Internet all around the world was impacted as a result.
+The consequence is that [legislation not supported by the majority was passed](https://nakedsecurity.sophos.com/2019/04/01/meps-just-voted-through-controversial-copyright-clauses-by-mistake/), and Internet freedom all around the world was impacted as a result.
 This happened to politicians whose entire job is voting, and understanding the process.
 So how could an average Joe voting once a year of less possibly fare any better?